hexensemble/cube-spawner/README.md

 # Cube Spawner

-Spawns cubes with physics in a 3D scene. 🧊
+Spawns cubes with physics in a 3D scene.
+Built with Rust and Bevy. 🧊

 <br>